NEWS

 Consistency

-Consistency (and organization in general, I guess) is the final component I’m going to mention, it might not be as obvious as the others, but it’s still something to consider.
+Consistency (and organization in general, I guess) is the final component I’m going to mention.
+It might not be as obvious as the others, but it’s still something to consider.

 Modifier Editor